RaspAP/raspap-docs/docs/features-insiders/wireshark.md

 ## Installation
 RaspAP's TShark packet capture integration is available as an Insiders-only plugin that may be installed from the **System > Plugins** tab.
 Simply choose **Details** corresponding to the plugin, then **Install now** from the pop-up dialog.

-The plugin installer automates the installation of TShark and its dependencies, configures the necessary permissions for packet capture, and sets up the required sudoers entries.
+The plugin installer automates the installation of the `tshark` package and its dependencies, configures the necessary permissions for packet capture, and sets up the required sudoers entries.
 When these steps are done, the installer will automatically refresh the UI.
 The Wireshark plugin will then appear in the sidebar and is immediately available to configure.

 ## Capture settings
 The Wireshark plugin provides comprehensive options for configuring packet captures.
 All settings are preserved between captures, but are not persisted across system reboots.